Edinburgh & District League

 Fife, with Lochgelly Amateurs joining.

-Murrayfield Amateurs
+Murrayfield Amateurs won

-than the EoSL, but as time went on the rebels started to be more successful in ESFA
+November.
+Initially, the E&DL was not significantly stronger than the EoSL, but as time went on the rebels started to be more

-unsuccessful 'A' team in the E&DL for 1931-32.
-Argyll & Sutherland
+a fairly unsuccessful 'A' team in the E&DL for 1931-32.
+Argyll &

-were two further Fife sides - Burntisland Shipyard and Raith Rovers 'A' - and
+Newcomers were two further Fife sides - Burntisland Shipyard and Raith Rovers 'A' - and Bathgate, 1930-31 champions of the EoSL.
+Bathgate had been supporters of the new guarantee

-regular travel to the Borders became an intolerable burden.
+to the Borders became an intolerable burden.

 Makeweights in the